kubecost/docs/architecture/ksm-metrics.md

 ## Disabling Kubecost's KSM emission

 {% hint style="warning" %}
 If these metrics are duplicate, you can disable Kubecost's emission of KSM.
 Keep in mind that the format of Kubecost's KSM differ from KSM v2 metrics.
-Innaccurate costs and pod to controller mappings will break if these metrics are not available.
+Inaccurate costs and pod to controller mappings will break if these metrics are not available.
 {% endhint %}

 {% code overflow="wrap" %}